MT2314/learnosity-php-backend/amp-template-generator/README.md

 ```
 This compiles the templates, generatates the files needed by the transcompiler Lambda and outputs them to the /build folder.
 Currently this is a manual process but we're working toward automation.
 This build folder contains both the required output as both loose files and a zipped folder.

+## Brightcove Stylesheet
+The stylings of an &lt;amp-brightcove/&gt; component work a little differently than other components.
+Brightcove videos are loaded inside an iframe, so the CSS to style the video player must be uploaded directly to Brightcove via the Digital Media Services team (Keith Lennox).

+The Brightcove CSS uses the same mixins and color variables as our other SASS, but it is compiled as a standalone CSS output.

+The process for changing the Brightcove player styles is:
+1. Copy `src/test/brightcove.html` to `dist/`.

+   This is a non-amp test file which will load a Brightcove video and refer to our CSS, so we can see our changes in the browser locally.

+2. Change the styles in `src/scss/brightcove.scss` as required.

+3. `npm run sass:bc` will compile the sass to `dist/brightcove.css`.

+4. When the changes are ready, contact Digital Media Services so they can upload/replace the CSS in our player.

 ## Command options for local development